isobelbutler/Movie-Data/README.md

 **Solution:**

 I realised that the tiny culprit was staring me right in the face!
 I had thought it might be due to using a let variable, but that didn't make sense, and then eventually clocked I was adding extra to the existing HTML each time rather than changing it!
-I had used the code that worked in the loop, forgetting I was no longer was looping!
+I had used the code that worked in the loop, forgetting I was no longer looping!

 Before:
 ```javascript